· July 8, 2026

 2. The liver and gut can’t keep pace.
 Estrogen doesn’t just float around and disappear.
 It has to be metabolized — processed by the liver, conjugated (bound to molecules that deactivate it), and excreted through bile and bowel.
 When surges come fast or clearance is sluggish, conjugated estrogens back up.
 Some get deconjugated by gut bacteria and recirculate — essentially getting a second pass at your receptors.

 3. The drop feels like withdrawal.
 After a surge, estrogen falls — sometimes steeply.
 That rapid decline triggers symptoms that feel like deficiency: mood crash, fatigue, weepiness, brain fog.
-The trigger is the delta — how fast the estrogen fell, not how low it went.
+The trigger is the delta — the speed of the fall matters more than the floor it reached.

 Within 24-48 hours of a surge, the body reads steep descent as alarm: the level is returning to baseline, but the velocity of the drop is the signal.